atlassian-archive/dataschool/dataschool/_chapters/data-governance/source-data-tools.md

 reading_time: 4

 ---
 Businesses generate tons of data.
 Product information, customer information, app performance, marketing expenditures etc. You need to start organizing and analyzing data in order to run your business effectively.
-At the beginning of a business or while a business remains small it is sufficient to work with data from production databases, product apis, and financials all in different applications.
+At the beginning of a business or while a business remains small it is sufficient to work with data from production databases, product APIs, and financials all in different applications.

 ## Tools to Analyze Source Data